 TC: This one relates to Europe and details the Berlin Wall.

 And here, the red part represents the Soviet Union border, when it existed.

-Question: Why did you decide to use this medium for this work?
+Audience member: Why did you decide to use this medium for this work?

-TC: In some ways embroidery is reminiscent of war.
+TC: In some way, embroidery is reminiscent of war.
 During the time of war, women would sit around patching up the torn clothes of their husbands or sons, waiting to hear news from or of them.
 It is domestic and resilient; something that everyone can relate to.
 And for me, it is also meditative.

-Question: How long did it take you to embroider a work?
+Audience member: How long did it take you to embroider a work?

 TC: I usually work with an embroidery craftswoman.
 I draw out my maps for her, and after she completes directed foundation stitches, I often go back and make additional hand stitches.
 I also add the grommets and buttons myself.

 TC: Yes, the maps are coded.
-For example, the buttons signify all NATO nations and then the nations with white and pink grommets are nations that joined NATO a little later.
+(Laughter) For example, the buttons signify all NATO nations and then the nations with white and pink grommets are nations that joined NATO a little later.
 With Iceland – well, I began using white beads because I was thinking about how icy-cold it must be up there, but it is a NATO nation too, so I had to give it a mix.